 It is important to know that a charge for a criminal offense does not have to lead to a conviction.
 An experienced and dedicated criminal defense attorney can help you understand all of your options.
 You may be able to avoid jail time as a first-time offender in Texas through various programs.

 If you have been charged with a crime for the first time, avoiding a criminal record is critical.
 Contact Georgetown first-time offender lawyer Michael J. Price to learn more about your options.
 With decades combined of experience advocating on behalf of first-time offenders, he can help protect your future.

 Call (512) 354-1880 to schedule a free initial consultation today.
-Law Office of Price & Wiggins, P.C. represents clients throughout the Georgetown area and surrounding communities in Williamson and Bell County, including Round Rock, Cedar Park, Killeen, Temple, Leander, Taylor, and Hutto.
+Law Office of Michael J. Price, P.C. represents clients throughout the Georgetown area and surrounding communities in Williamson and Bell County, including Round Rock, Cedar Park, Killeen, Temple, Leander, Taylor, and Hutto.

 Info for First Arrests